jonkit/jonkit.github.io/README-tose.txt

 + feed for just the main page (`post` and `linked-list`) where `linked-list` items point to the source
 + feed for just the main page (`post` and `linked-list`) where `linked-list` items point back this website
 + feed for just the photos
++ feed for just the photos that strips the title so it can be posted to Micro.blog
 + feed for just the briefly snippets
 + feed for all content (`post`, `linked-list`, `photo`, and `briefly`) with all items pointing back to this website

-Use HTML codes for characters to show up in the RSS feed (hex code elsewhere)
+Use HTML codes for characters to show up in the RSS feed file (hex code elsewhere)

 ### Posts

 + file name to be YYYY-MM-DD-title-of-the-post.md
     + append -briefly, -ll, and -photo between DD- and -title-of-post.md for sorting purposes
 + layout: use `post` for all entries except Briefly and Photos, which uses `briefly` and `photos`
-+ title: title the document as it would appear in the permalink on the main page
++ categories: specify which category the post will be associated with
++ date: in the format YYYY-MM-DD HH:MM:SS
 + permalink: short-url-here is replaced with hyphenated text matching the post file name (without the date)
-+ categories: specify which category the post will be associated with
++ title: title the document as it would appear in the permalink on the main page and matches the file name
 + external-url: only used for linked-list posts and entire line should removed for other posts

+### YAML Front Matter Templates

++ Briefly Post
+---
+layout: briefly
+category: briefly
+date: YYYY-MM-DD HH:MM:SS
+permalink: name-of-md-file-without-date-or-extension
+---

++ Photos Post
+---
+layout: photos
+category: photos
+date: YYYY-MM-DD HH:MM:SS
+permalink: name-of-md-file-without-date-or-extension
+title: "Title of Post (Matches File Name But with Title Case)"
+---

++ Standard Post
+---
+layout: post
+category: post
+date: YYYY-MM-DD HH:MM:SS
+permalink: name-of-md-file-without-date-or-extension
+title: "Title of Post (Matches File Name But with Title Case)"
+---

++ Linked-list Post
+---
+layout: post
+category: linked-list
+date: YYYY-MM-DD HH:MM:SS
+permalink: name-of-md-file-without-date-or-extension
+title: "Title of Post (Matches File Name But with Title Case)"
+external-url: urlbeinglinkedto
+---

-+ YAML Front Matter placeholder in Octopage.app is as follows:
++ * NO LONGER USED * YAML Front Matter placeholder in Octopage.app is as follows:
 ---
 layout: post briefly photos
 title: "Title"